By: Team M11-3 Since: Jan 2019 Licence: MIT

 find Theorem

-Returns "Pythagoras Theorem" and "Bayes Theorem" flashcards and any flashcards whose topic containsTheorem
+Returns "Pythagoras Theorem" and "Bayes Theorem" flashcards and any flashcards whose topic containsTheorem.

 f sun fox

-such as "Brown fox" and "Rising sun" flashcards.
+Returns any flashcards whose topic containssunorfoxsuch as "Brown fox" and "Rising sun" flashcards.

 The flashcard(s) whose topic matches any of the keywords given will be displayed in the list of flashcards.